clementgallet/libTAS/docs/faq.md

 #### I'm getting an error about `System.TypeInitializationException`

-This is a known [Mono bug](https://github.com/mono/mono/issues/6752), it can be fixed by launching libTAS like that: `term=XTERM libTAS`.
+This is a known [Mono bug](https://github.com/mono/mono/issues/6752), it can be fixed by launching libTAS like this: `term=XTERM libTAS`.